 Because the Anova is small and lightweight (see specs below), it’s easy to store.
-It’s small enough to fit in a drawer.
-This is a great feature of most of the “new generation” circulators.
+It’s small enough to fit in a drawer or on its side in a cupboard or on a pantry shelf.

 You can get the Anova with WiFi, or with just Bluetooth.
 These options allow you to set and control the unit remotely.
-Here are things you can do with an Internet connection to your circulator:
+You can remotely:

 - Set/change temp and timer